DaveT-Git/ana680-project-california-housing-app-pipeline/README-detailed.md

 ## Acknowledgments
-Built as part of an academic MLOps/DevOps course focusing on reproducible pipelines, containerization, and multi-cloud deployment.
+Built as part of an academic MLOps/DevOps course (ANA680 - ML Deployment, National University) focusing on reproducible pipelines, containerization, and multi-cloud deployment.